Kronuz/pyScss/docs/syntax.rst

 Supported Sass features
 =======================

-pyScss is mostly compatible with Sass 3.2.
-The canonical syntax reference is in the Sass documentation: http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html
+pyScss is mostly compatible with Sass 3.2 and has partial support for the upcoming Sass 3.3.
+The canonical syntax reference is in the Sass
+documentation:
+http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html